Telecommunications in Nauru

 Nauru has one government-owned radio station and two television stations, one of which is government owned.
 The island has telephone service under country code 674.
-The island's Internet service is provided by CenPacNet.
+The island's Internet service is provided by CenPacNet and Digicel Nauru.
 The country's ccTLD is .nr.

 Telephones

 In 1994, there were 2,000 telephone land lines in use.
 There were 450 mobile cellular phones in use at the time.
 There were adequate local and international radiotelephone communications provided via Australian facilities.
 There is one satellite earth station, provided by Intelsat.

 Telephone numbers in Nauru

 The country code is +674, and the international call prefix is 00.
 There are seven other numbers in the system, with the format of numbers being +0067433724411.

 Telephone ranges

-In August 2011, Criden Appi, the Director of Telecommunications (Regulatory), said that Nauru advises "only 556xxxx, 557xxxx, 558xxxx are in use for mobiles and there are no landlines in service".
-In the ranges, X=0-9, and Y=0-9.
+In August 2011, Criden Appi, the Director of Telecommunications (Regulatory), said that Nauru advises "only 556xxxx [x being any number from 1-9], 557xxxx, 558xxxx are in use for mobiles and there are no landlines in service".